hauchel/duco/doc/Duco.md

 |lgt8a |192.168.178.|30|31|32|33|
 |lgt8b |192.168.178.|35|36|37|38|

 In a **racket** rigs are one or more  rows  where RAW(!), GND, SCL and SDA are connected.
+Tis requires a certain kind of Minipro, the A4 and A5 connectors must be close to A3, some have it opposed to the 6-pin serial side.
+Btw there are also different serial connectors, sometimes they are inversed.
+Original has DTR (green) close to RAW, nowadays DTR is on the other side, close to TXD.
 Never needed any pullups because the MiniPro inputs use internal pullups.

  A row is 3d-printed (FreeCad RackGeh3 or RackGeh5), the vertical connectors are FreeCad Rack* in different length, screws are  SPAX yellow 2x10, ideally 4 per row.
 The power and I2C busses are 2 row matrix board, with 2-pin female headers from left solder side:
 These then fit the rows